JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 [`BasicDomElementComponent`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/ui/BasicDomElementComponent.java) class.
 This will require you to pass some DOM element to the constructor.
 Then you bind an IntelliJ IDEA GUI Designer form to your subclass and design a beautiful form there.
-You will surely want to bind some controls to DOM UI, in which case you should of course ensure that they have right types.
+You will surely want to bind some controls to DOM UI, in which case you should of course ensure that they have the right types.
 Finally, you should create some DOM controls in class' constructor and bind them.
-But you can create controls and bind them to the `DomElement`'s children — `GenericDomValue`'s automatically.
+But you can create controls and bind them to the `DomElement`'s children - `GenericDomValue`'s automatically.

 Just name your components properly and call the `bindProperties()` method in the constructor.
 The field names should correspond to the getter names for the element's children.